lancewilhelm/retroboard/docs/WEB_INTERFACE.md

 - **Dark Theme** (default): Easy on the eyes for extended use
 - **Light Theme**: Traditional bright interface

+### Carousel Mode

+Carousel mode automatically rotates through multiple apps with configurable display times.
+This is perfect for:
+- Information displays showing different data sources
+- Digital signage cycling through messages
+- Dashboards with multiple visualizations
+- Showcasing different app capabilities

+**Configuration:**
+1. Click "Configure Carousel" to open the editor
+2. Check "Enable Carousel Mode" to activate it
+3. Click "➕ Add App" to add apps to the rotation
+4. For each app:
+   - Select which app to display
+   - Set duration in seconds (how long to show it)
+5. Click "Save Carousel" to apply

+**Features:**
+- Each app uses its saved configuration
+- Duration is specified in seconds per app
+- Apps can have different display times
+- Carousel automatically loops back to the first app
+- Configuration is saved and persists across server restarts
+- Can be disabled without losing your app list

+**Example Use Case:**
+Show a clock for 10 seconds, scroll text for 15 seconds, and stars animation for 20 seconds, then repeat.

 ### Smooth Config Updates

 When updating the configuration of the **currently running app**, the interface uses the `/api/config` endpoint to apply changes without restarting.
 This provides a seamless experience with no visual interruption.